 Contact Us

 U.S. literature and culture (especially nineteenth and early-twentieth century); literature and philosophy; literature and civic living; aesthetics.
-Recent graduate courses include "'Perception at the pitch of passion': Henry James & James Baldwin," "Writing the 'American Renaissance' from the 19th Century to Now," "Investigating the Ethical Life in Literature," and "Aesthetics."
-Recent undergraduate courses include "American Literature I," "Introduction to Criticism," and "Honors English."
+Recent graduate courses include “‘Perception at the pitch of passion’: Henry James & James Baldwin,” “Writing the ‘American Renaissance’ from the 19th Century to Now,” “Investigating the Ethical Life in Literature,” and “Aesthetics.”
+Recent undergraduate courses include "American Literature I," "The American Novel," and "Introduction to Criticism."

-U.S. literature (especially the long nineteenth century); literature and philosophy; literature and civic life; aesthetics; Ralph Waldo Emerson, W.E.B.
-Du Bois, James Baldwin, Henry and William James, the poetries of Whitman, Dickinson, and Wallace Stevens, and the craft of writing.
+U.S. literature (especially the long nineteenth century); literature and philosophy; aesthetics; humanities advocacy; Ralph Waldo Emerson, W.E.B.
+Du Bois, James Baldwin, Henry and William James, the poetries of Whitman, Dickinson, and Wallace Stevens, and writing in all forms.